 If you think you have a condensation problem see our booklet How to prevent damp, mould and condensation in your home for more information.
-It is always a good idea to discuss the matter with your landlord or letting agent.
-The solution to resolving condensation problems often requires effort by both the tenant and landlord.
+It is always a good idea in the first instance to discuss the matter with your landlord or letting agent.
+The solution to resolving condensation problems often requires some input from both the tenant and landlord and can involve ensuring that you have adequate heating and also use it.
+Also the property needs to be appropriately ventilated.
 By working together you may be able to find a quick solution.

 All homes should have heating that is controllable by the occupants, safely installed and maintained.
 It should also be appropriate to the design, layout and construction, so that the whole home can be adequately and efficiently heated.

 There is no specific standard for the type of heating a rented home should have and the most common systems are gas fired central heating, electric night storage heaters and electric panel heaters.
 It's important to understand how to operate your heating system so that you get the most benefit from it, whilst ensuring that it is still as economical to run as possible.

 If you have no or limited heating or your heating has broken, you should discuss the matter with your landlord in the first instance.
 You can also contact us for advice using the below contact information.